What is new product development (NPD)?

 - Market Assessment: Validates and documents the under-served market need

-- Commercial Feasibility Assessment: Describes the target segments, potential customers and documents the commercial potential
+- Commercial Feasibility Assessment: Describes the target segments and potential customers and documents the commercial potential

 - Technology Assessment: Summarizes proposed technologies, missing elements, critical partners, and known technical risks